ankkona/Swiggy-Restaurant-Performance-Pricing-Analysis/README.md

 - Smarter city-level expansion decisions, reducing operational risk.
 - More efficient marketing spend by targeting high-impact cuisines and cities.
 - Long-term platform growth driven by data-backed strategic prioritization.

+# Assumptions & Limitations

+- Ratings are assumed to be reliable and representative of customer satisfaction, though they may be influenced by subjective user behavior or low review counts.
+- Pricing (cost for two) is treated as static, without accounting for discounts, surge pricing, or time-based offers.
+- Operational factors such as delivery time, cancellations, or partner availability are not included, which may also impact customer ratings.